 Regardless of the intervention, Tier 2 supports include additional instruction for key social, emotional, and/or behavioral skills.
-An important outcome of Tier 2 interventions is when students can regulate on their own, when, where and under what conditions particular skills are needed and can successfully engage in those skills.
+An important outcome of Tier 2 interventions is when students can regulate on their own, understand when, where and under what conditions particular skills are needed, and can successfully engage in those skills.
 Once data indicate a positive response to the intervention, students learn how to monitor and manage their own behavior.

 Tier 2 supports include intensified, active supervision in a positive and proactive manner.
 For example, adults may be asked to move, scan, and interact more frequently with some students, according to their needs.
 This can be accomplished with simple rearrangements across school environments.

 Tier 2 supports target expected behavior by providing positive reinforcement for often.
 For example, students who participate in a Tier 2 Check-in Check-out intervention engage in feedback sessions with their classroom teacher and other adults in the school as many as 5-7 times per day.
 Many students view this positive adult attention as reinforcing and as a result may be more likely to continue engaging in expected behaviors.

 At this level, another key practice to prevent unwanted behaviors is to anticipate when a student is likely to act out and do something to get ahead of it.
 For example, specifically reminding students of classroom expectations.
 These pre-corrections might be gestures or verbal statements delivered to an entire class, a small group of students, or with an individual student.
 Pre-corrections set students up for success by reminding them, prior to any problem, what to do.